nikhaldi/android-view-selector/README.md

- Children            | `#foo > ImageView`    | ... `ImageViews` that are direct children of a view with id `foo` Union               | `TextView, ImageView` | ... views of type `TextView` or `ImageView` Attribute existence | `TextView[tag]`       | ... `TextViews` that have a tag attribute that isn't `null`
+ Children            | `#foo > ImageView`    | ... `ImageViews` that are direct children of a view with id `foo` Union               | `TextView, ImageView` | ... views of type `TextView` or `ImageView` Attribute existence | `TextView[tag]`       | ... `TextViews` that have a tag attribute that isn't `null` Attribute equality  | `TextView[tag=foo]    | ... `TextViews` that have a tag attribute value equal to the string `"foo"`

+### Notes on Attribute Matching

+The attribute selectors are implemented by calling corresponding getters on the views.
+For example, the selector `[tag]` calls `getTag()` on views to find out whether that attribute exists.
+Naming conventions for boolean attributes are respected, e.g., the selector `[isShown]` will call `isShown()` (not `getIsShown()`) on views.

+Selectors with attribute matching (e.g., `[tag=foo]`) support some primitive value types other than strings in a natural way:

+  * The values `true` and `false` when used with a boolean attribute will be interpreted as booleans rather than strings.
+Example: `[isShown=true]`
+  * Integer values used with integer attributes will be interpreted as integers.
+    However, due to limitations in the CSS parsing library used, the the numbers have to be enclosed in quotes.
+Example: `[minWidth='100']`

+Note that attribute matching for some attributes might not behave as you expect if you're using Robolectric 1.2 because of the shadowing techniques it uses.

 ## License